vmware-archive/graphite-nozzle/README.md

 ## Getting Started

-* A user who has access to the Cloud Foundry Firehose configured in your manifest
+* A client id and secret that has access to the Cloud Foundry Firehose configured in your manifest

 ```